tysonjens/Medical-Referrals-Classifier/README.md

 <img alt="Example of tumor segmentation overlay on T2" src="imgs/AA_prec_few2.png" width='400'>

+**Result** The model fails to meet auto-approval & precision requirements.

 #### Model 3 - Logistic - L1 Penalty (C = 0.3)

 The L1 penalty is means of regularization like the lasso.
 It helps to avoid overfitting when dimensions increase.
 In this model all variables are considered.

 <img alt="Example of tumor segmentation overlay on T2" src="imgs/AA_prec_loglas3.png" width='400'>

+**Result** The model fails to meet auto-approval & precision requirements.

 #### Model 4 - All variables, y-undersampled